Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_amd_2-5-23.md

 Currently, Wildrig is the only miner compatible with AMD GPUs.
 With Wildrig, however, direct solo mining isn't possible.
 We'll thus be mining through Newpool, which has a solo mining option. [^3]

-Create a directory for Wildrig within your main Zano directory:
+Create a directory for Wildrig within your main Zano directory, and enter it:

 ```
 mkdir wildrig
+cd wildrig
 ```

 Within it, download Wildrig: